KittiKovacs/winenation/README.md

 - Balsamiq app for creating wireframes.

-- I used the responsive viewer extension in Google Chrome to demonstrate responsiveness in this README file.
+- I used the Responsive Viewer extension in Google Chrome to demonstrate responsiveness in this README file.

 - [Font Awesome](https://fontawesome.com/) for icons.